andraune/run4it_backend/README.md

 	flask db migrate
 	flask db upgrade

+When making database changes, create migration scripts and upgrade using 'migrate' and 'upgrade'.
+Only 'upgrade' must be used after pulling new migration scripts.

 Repeat the last two commands to update database when models have been added or modified.
 To run the web application, use:

 	flask run